Biblink02/WebSDR-Transceiver/README.md

 #### Block 4: Band-Pass Filter (FFT Filter)

-Even though we're at baseband and have decimated, we still need to carefully select just the bandwidth we want—typically 2.7 kHz for SSB voice.
+Even though we're at baseband and have decimated, we still need to carefully select just the bandwidth we want-typically 2.7 kHz for SSB voice.

 **What it does:**